 - Advanced Research Methods or Advanced Data Analysis

-To earn a master’s in Criminal Justice, students must complete 10 courses (40 credit hours).
-There are six required courses that all students must take and four electives in such areas as police, courts and law, corrections and crime and policy.
+To earn Guilford's Master of Criminal Justice, students must complete 10 courses (40 credit hours).
+There are six required courses that all students must take and four electives in such areas as police, courts and law, corrections, and crime and policy.